Why didn't my employer take any federal withholding taxes out of my paycheck?

 Here are some possible reasons:

-- You might have claimed on your W-4 form to be exempt from withholding.
+- You might have claimed on your W-4 to be exempt from withholding.
 You must meet certain requirements to be exempt from withholding.
-You should check with your human resources department to make sure you have the correct amount withheld.
+You should check with your HR department to make sure you have the correct amount withheld.

 - Your employer might have withheld taxes but gave you an incorrect W-2.
 If this is true, your employer must issue you a corrected W-2.